natcap/invest.users-guide/source/sdr.rst

 The sediment delivery module is a spatially-explicit model working at the spatial resolution of the input digital elevation model (DEM) raster.
 For each pixel, the model first computes the amount of annual soil loss from that pixel, then computes the sediment delivery ratio (SDR), which is the proportion of soil loss actually reaching the stream.
 Once sediment reaches the stream, we assume that it ends up at the catchment outlet, thus no in-stream processes are modeled.
 This approach was proposed by Borselli et al. (2008) and has received increasing interest in recent years (Cavalli et al., 2013; López-vicente et al., 2013; Sougnez et al., 2011).
 See the User Guide section **Differences between the InVEST SDR model and the original approach developed by Borselli et al. (2008)** for further discussion.

-RAFA - ADD A NEW GRAPHIC FOR "THE FATE OF SEDIMENT" HERE?
-(Or elsewhere, if that seems better).
-Plus explanation aimed at a general user/non-expert audience.

 Annual Soil Loss
 ^^^^^^^^^^^^^^^^